NikolaiT/incolumitas/content/Society/where-is-the-world-headed-to.md

 Author: Nikolai Tschacher
 Status: Draft

-Important: I am a computer scientist, not a economist or sociologist.
-So please take everything written here with a grain of salt, as always.
-Some of the information I publish here are educated guesses, others are wild guesses.
+*Important:* I am a computer scientist, not a economist or sociologist.
+So please take everything written here with a grain of salt - as always.
+Some of the information is based on educated guesses, other statements are wild guesses.

 ## Introduction

-While I am writing this blog post, I look out of an airplane window (Yes, I am fully aware of the irony).
-Right after the plane started, I saw many spots of rotten trees inside the forest close to the airport of Cologne/Bonn.
-Then a bit later, while the plane is cruising around 10.000 metres above the ground, it's impossible for me to see a place where humans have not left their mark.
+While I am writing this blog post, I look out of an airplane window.
+Right after the plane took off, I saw many spots of rotten trees inside the forest close to the airport of Cologne/Bonn.
+Then a couple of minutes later, while the plane is cruising around 10.000 metres above the ground, it's impossible for me to see a place where humans have not left their mark, where nature has been left untouched.

-Rivers are straightened, forests are cut down, huge cities everywhere and there does not exist a single spot without a tiny settlement.
-Granted, I am flying above Western Europe and the sight might be completely different over the vast wilderness of Sibiria  (For example, I'd see endless [forest fires](https://www.greenpeace.org/international/story/49171/russia-record-breaking-fires-siberia/).
+Rivers are straightened, forests are cut down, huge cities are everywhere and there does not exist a single spot without a human intervention.
+Granted, I am flying above Western Europe and the sight might be completely different over the vast wilderness of Sibiria  (Namely, I'd see endless [forest fires](https://www.greenpeace.org/international/story/49171/russia-record-breaking-fires-siberia/)).

 The point I try to make is that human progress and the advance of societies on this earth pose a huge amount of stress on the natural environment.